Last month, we sat down with Australian Hiker’s Tim Savage to chat about all things hiking.

 So, strap on your shoes, hop in your car, and drive out to the beautiful great outdoors to get started with your hiking journey.
 Please note that due to the recent bushfires, many of the local national parks and reservoirs may still be closed.
 Check with NSW National Parks and ACT Environment, Planning and Sustainable Development Directorate – Googong Foreshores for the latest information on park closures.

 Can’t wait to get started with your first day-hike?
-Here’s what you need:
+Here are some essentials you’ll need:

-If you’re interested in hearing more, head over to Australian Hiker’s website to catch their latest podcast (podcast #142) covering all you need to know about getting started with day-hiking.
+If you’re interested in hearing more, head over to Australian Hiker’s website to catch their podcast #142 covering all you need to know about getting started with day-hiking.
 And as always, if you’re hiking through the Queanbeyan-Palerang region, don’t forget to share your experience with us by tagging @visitqueanbeyanpalerang on Facebook & Instagram.